exercism/python/concepts/numbers/about.md

 ## Round

-Python provides a built-in function `round()` to round off a floating point number to a given number of decimal places.
+Python provides a built-in function `round(number, <decimal_places>)` to round off a floating point number to a given number of decimal places.
 If no number of decimal places is specified, the number is rounded off to the nearest integer and will return an `int`:

 ```python